Short URL for this page:

 Now I went to get mother and the children.
 They had suffered so many hardships and privations that they had lost weight and become weaker and weaker.
 They spent the night in a boardinghouse on some chairs placed near a table.
 They had nothing to eat.
 Yet when I came when I came to get them this boardinghouse keeper demanded $3.00.
 I told him that I had only $2.00 but he didn't believe me.
 He seized me by my vest, ripped it open to see if I had any money hidden in an inside pocket.
 So shocked was I that to this day I do not know how I got out on the street.
 Not until I and my family had gone several blocks did I breathe freely.
 Finally we were on our boat.
 They collected our tickets and then threw them away.
 There were few passengers, and not many of them immigrants.
 The day was sunny and beautiful.
 We were so tired that we fell asleep and consequently saw little of Lake Michigan.
 The Great Lakes are bodies of fresh water.
 But ships sailing on them frequently encounter dangerous storms — as serious as those on the ocean — and thousands of immigrants have found untimely graves in the waves of these lakes.

 At four o'clock P.M. on July 31 we arrived at Milwaukee.
 Our boat landed alongside a very large pier — the landing place for all steamers.
 Our boxes were unloaded, and now we stood beside them on the pier not knowing where to go.
 Soon a neatly-dressed man approached us and told us in Dutch that he was running a boardinghouse.
 I explained to him my financial condition and added that we had intended to join Dominie Klijn,7 but that when in Buffalo we had been told he had left Wisconsin for Michigan.
-My own relatives, as I related to him, lived eighteen miles from Milwaukee, and I mentioned the names of my brother-in‑law and Mr. P. Lankester.8 But as soon as he learned I had p222 no money and was willing to offer my baggage as security until I could write to my brother-in‑law, this Dutchman hastened away.
+My own relatives, as I related to him, lived •eighteen miles from Milwaukee, and I mentioned the names of my brother-in‑law and Mr. P. Lankester.8 But as soon as he learned I had p222 no money and was willing to offer my baggage as security until I could write to my brother-in‑law, this Dutchman hastened away.
 For a moment I lost courage, for this unsympathetic treatment dismayed me.
 What would become of us in this land of strangers?

 The heat was unbearable especially after the cool breeze we had enjoyed on the steamer.
 We had a burning thirst which we tried to quench with a bit of ice.
 At this moment a boy came to us, spoke to us in one of the dialects of Zeeland, and asked if we had found a boardinghouse.
 When we said "No," he offered to guide us to his house which was not far from the pier.
 I did not say a word to him about my financial condition, placed our boxes in a separate pile, and followed him.
-His parents, who had come for Zierikzee, lived with several other families in a large house on which appeared the word "museum."
+His parents, who had come from Zierikzee, lived with several other families in a large house on which appeared the word "museum."
 These people were making a living from fishing.
 I asked the boy's mother if we could stay until our relatives were informed of our arrival.
 She agreed and at once began to cook and bake for us.

 As soon as the man of the house came home, I related to him that my brother-in‑law was a next door neighbor of P. Lankester.
 He at once ordered an expressman to bring our baggage to his house.
 He accompanied the expressman and paid all expenses.
 He also advised me not to eat any vegetables and several other things on account of the cholera.